 Is this whipped coffee healthy?

 This version of whipped coffee is a healthy alternative to the original one, as it contains half as much sweetener as well as is a natural sweetener.
-There are lots of studies that say coffee is beneficial as it helps you perform athletically, focus, and gives you higher energy levels1.
+There are lots of studies that say coffee is beneficial as it helps you perform athletically, and focus, and gives you higher energy levels1.
 It also contains a lot of nutrients and fiber.
-Everything in moderation though… I tend to get really bad anxiety when I overdo coffee.
-Coffee is also a diuretic, so you can become dehydrated drinking too much of it.
+Everything is in moderation though… I tend to get really bad anxiety when I overdo coffee.
+Coffee is also a diuretic, so you can become dehydrated by drinking too much of it.